 Logging, Monitoring, and Analytics (LMA) Framework

-In this section, a possible framework utilizing Prometheus, Fluentd, Elasticsearch and Kibana is given as an example only.
+In this section, a possible framework utilising Prometheus, Fluentd, Elasticsearch and Kibana is given as an example only.

 Monitoring and Logging Framework

 The monitoring and logging framework (Figure 11) leverages Prometheus as the monitoring engine and Fluentd for logging.
-In addition, the framework uses Elasticsearch to store and organize logs for easy access.
+In addition, the framework uses Elasticsearch to store and organise logs for easy access.
 Prometheus agents pull information from individual components on every host.
 Fluentd, an open-source data collector, unifies data collection and consumption for better use and understanding of data.
 Fluentd captures the access, application and system logs.

 Gaps, Innovation, and Development